AnanyaKastiya/MERN-CHAT-APP/README.md

 * **`L` — Listen:** The platform seamlessly connects users and actively *listens* to the flow of team discussions and message streams.
 * **`K` — Know:** Powered by generative AI, it transforms chaotic message threads into structured, actionable *knowledge*—allowing you to know the summary, decisions, and next steps in seconds.

-*(It is also a subtle tribute to the creator's initials and signature project branding).*

 ---

 ## 🎯 The 2 Real-World Problems Ellkay Solves